heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ##

 [Managing Chaos: Digital Governance by Design | Flickr](https://www.flickr.com/photos/rosenfeldmedia/albums/72157650408729568/ )

 ##

+> Digital governance is a discipline that focuses on establishing clear accountability for digital strategy, policy, and standards.
+A digital governance framework, when effectively designed and implemented, helps to streamline digital development and dampen debates around digital channel “ownership

+##

+ > Digital will never be “simple.”
+The very nature of the digital beast implies complexity—complexity in delivery and complexity in the teams that innovate, develop, and manage digital functionality.

+##

+>  If you think about it, agile software methodology itself is highly structured with well-defined roles and responsibilities.
+That’s why it works so well in the right organizational applications.

+##

+> Digital governance is a framework for establishing accountability, roles, and decision-making authority for an organization’s digital presence—which means its websites, mobile sites, social channels, and any other Internet and Web-enabled products and services.

+##

+> Having a well-designed digital governance framework minimizes the number of tactical debates regarding the nature and management of an organization’s digital presence by making clear who on your digital team has decision-making authority for these areas: •

+## Strategy - Policies - Standards

+> Digital strategy: Who determines the direction for digital? • Digital policy: Who specifies what your organization must and must not do online? • Digital standards: Who decides the nature of your digital portfolio?

+##

+>  Policies and standards are not the same thing.
+Policies are organizationally focused high-level statements established to manage risk inside an organization

+##

 >  but the more obscure but essential digital functions like taxonomy, component content modeling, user experience, and digital analytics development are left without support